WestGrid/ubcSummerSchool2018/alex1.md

 Chapel is incredibly intuitive, striving to merge the ease-of-use of Python and the performance of traditional compiled languages such as C and Fortran.
-Parallel constructs that typically take tens of lines of MPI code can expressed in only a few lines of Chapel code.
-Chapel is open source and can run on any Unix-like operating system, with hardware support from a laptop to a large HPC system.
+Parallel constructs that typically take tens of lines of MPI code can be expressed in only a few lines of Chapel code.
+Chapel is open source and can run on any Unix-like operating system, with hardware support from laptops to large HPC systems.

 **Target audience**: general